Bubble Kings: Lakers run past Heat for 17th NBA championship

 Lakers: Davis did not wear the gold-painted sneakers that he had for Game 5; instead, he went with red-and-black ones Sunday. ...
 Among the ring-winners: Dion Waiters, who began this season with the Heat; 19-year-old Talen Horton-Tucker (he turns 20 Nov.
 25) and Kostas Antetokounmpo — the brother of two-time NBA MVP Giannis Antetokounmpo of the Milwaukee Bucks.

-Heat: Goran Dragic (torn left plantar fascia) checked in late in the first quarter, his first appearance since Game 1 of the series. ...
+Heat: Goran Dragic (torn left plantar fascia) checked in late in the first quarter, his first appearance since Game 1 of the series.
+“I just wanted to be out there to help my team as much as possible.
+It is what it is.
+The Lakers were better," an emotional Dragic said. ...
 Jae Crowder had 12 points and Duncan Robinson had 10 for the Heat.

 JOIN THE CLUB